diyscif/diyscif/scif-thesis.md

 the occupants.
 As an example, a SCIF with 10 occupants requires ca. 360 m^3^/h of fresh air per hour.
 For a ventilation duct with a cross-section area of 0.1 m^2^ (30x30 cm) this results in a necessary air flow velocity of 3600 m/h = 1 m/s.
-Under these condtions, a 18 GHz honeycomb panel would cause a pressure loss of 0.1 mbar which would have to be compensated by the ventilation system.
+Under these conditions, a 18 GHz honeycomb panel would cause a pressure loss of 0.1 mbar which would have to be compensated by the ventilation system.
 The same goes for the exhaust air side. [@wolfsperger2008, pp. 355-358]

 Refrigerant lines and water pipes should be fed through purpose-built pipe penetrations as shown in @wolfsperger2008 Schematic 4.40 and 4.52.
 These enclose